tux4kids/tuxmath/docs/README.txt

 ------------------
   Title Screen
   ------------
-    On this screen, you can choose to play the game, change the gameplay options, view the credits, or quit.
+    On this screen, you can choose to play the game, go to the Options Screen, view the credits, or quit.

-    Use the [UP] and [DOWN] arrow keys to select what you wish to do, and then press [ENTER / RETURN].
+    Use the [UP] and [DOWN] arrow keys to select what you wish to do, and then press [ENTER / RETURN / SPACEBAR].
 Or, use the mouse to click the menu item.

     Pressing [ESCAPE] will quit the program.